Moving Yourself vs. Hiring Movers

 man moving box into house

-Moving can be an exciting but stressful experience, and one of the biggest decisions involved (in terms of cost and effort) is whether to move yourself or hire professional movers.
+Moving can be an exciting but stressful experience.
+One of the biggest decisions involved, particularly in terms of cost and effort, is whether to move yourself or hire professional movers.
+Below, we’ll explore some key factors to consider when deciding which option is best for you.

 Key insights

-• Moving yourself can save you money and provide control, flexibility and the ability to watch over your belongings, but it can be physically demanding and time-consuming.
+Moving by yourself can save you money and provide control, flexibility and the ability to watch over your belongings.

-• Professional movers have experience and expertise and can save you time and energy.
-Moving this way can be expensive, though, and means less control over your things.
+Professional movers have experience and expertise, and they can save you time and energy.

-Consider the following benefits and drawbacks of completing a move yourself — are the cost savings worth it?
+Consider the following benefits and drawbacks of completing a move by yourself.

 Pros